 Language as it relates to relationships and emotions

-The relationships and connections that children with ADHD create with others is important for their language growth and development, because positive interactions with others affects the child’s level of motivation, confidence, and exposure.
-Emotional health and growth can cause a setback that can either negatively or positively impact a child’s relationships and potentially cause social isolation.
+The relationships and connections that children with ADHD create with others is important for their development, because positive interactions with others affects the child’s level of motivation, confidence, and exposure.
+Emotional health and growth can cause a setback that can either The relationships and connections negatively or positively impact a that children with ADHD create child’s relationships and with others is important for their potentially cause social isolation.

 What does the teacher see?

 While it is common for students with ADHD to become easily distracted or get off-task, sometimes these outward signs can be misconstrued for disruptive behavior in an academic setting.
 Be mindful when observing a child’s behavior or skill within an academic setting, and avoid jumping to conclusions regarding the motive behind their actions.
 Below are some examples of observations from a teacher’s perspective, as well as possible underlying reasons for the child’s behavior or actions, as a result of an ADHD diagnosis.